ESMA Securitisation Reporting

 SME Loan Templates (Annexes 6 & 15)

-SME securitization templates: company size classification, NACE industry codes, guarantees, facility types, relationship tenure.
+SME securitisation templates: company size classification, NACE industry codes, guarantees, facility types, relationship tenure.

 Credit Card Templates (Annexes 7 & 16)

-Credit card receivables templates: credit limits, utilization rates, minimum payment behavior, revolving vs transactor profiles.
+Credit card receivables templates: credit limits, utilisation rates, minimum payment behaviour, revolving vs transactor profiles.

 Leasing Templates (Annexes 8 & 17)